0xchase/HACS408E/content/labs/week-05/lab-2/index.md

 {{< question >}}

-What domains do you see this time?
+List a couple of domains that you see this time.
+Are any strange?

 {{< /question >}}